MinimSecure/unum-sdk/README-linux_generic.md

 .
 Project root
 |- README-linux_generic     This file
 |- Makefile                 Main universal unum Makefile
-|- extras/linux_generic/
-|   - Dockerfile
+|- dist/                    Files related to distributable build generation
+|- dist/debian              Debian-specific files, used with debhelper to
+|                           create distributable .deb packages.
+|- extras/docker/           Dockerfiles and related for building and running
+|                           Unum in a Docker container.
-|   - sbin/                 Utilities for managing a Linux router
+|- extras/linux_generic/    Utilities for managing a Linux router
 |- rules/
 |   - linux_generic.mk      Makefile for linux_generic
 |- files/linux_generic/     Build and installation default files and scripts